 You buy early on the final sales

-When browsing the “Sales” section on the Internet, pay particular attention to products that are marked as “final sales.”
-This does not always mean final prices.
-According to statistics, by selling off balances, retailers can reduce the price more than once.
+As you browse the "Sale" section of the Internet, pay special attention to items that are marked as "final sale".
+This does not always mean the final prices.
+According to statistics, when selling off leftovers, retailers can reduce the price more than once.

 You have subscribed to too many alerts

-Although you don’t want to miss out on a bargain, subscribing to many mailings can cause your mailbox to become full and you will not notice something important.
-Undoubtedly, stocks have a short shelf life, but most likely there will soon be another one.
-Instead of receiving information about all promotions, it is better to subscribe to those that relate to the search for a specific product - so you will not buy too much.
+While you don't want to miss out on a great deal, subscribing to many mailing lists can get your inbox full and you miss out on something important.
+Undoubtedly, stocks have a short shelf life, but there will likely be another one soon.
+Instead of receiving information about all promotions, it is better to subscribe to those related to the search for a specific product - this way you will not buy too much.

 You trust reviews too much

 Positive feedback products and services have a big impact on new customers, and retailers are aware of this.
 A 2018 survey by ReviewTracker found that 63,6% of people will check reviews on Google before visiting a company.
 Some online retailers pay for positive reviews.

 To avoid being fooled by fake reviews, beware of those who do not have specific information about a product or service.
 Also pay attention to the dates of the reviews.
 If a large number of positive reviews were published at about the same time, this could indicate that they were all paid.

 Shopping online is fun until you remember to pay for shipping.
 Retailers often lure you by offering free shipping after ordering for a certain amount.
 In this case, you risk spending more by adding products that you don't really need.
 Even one extra item usually pays for the shipping you didn't want to pay.
 Shop where free shipping is offered all year round.